xanxit/xanxit-gpt/README.md

     });

     ```
-    - We also provide a search on click feature, when someone clicks on the chat history prompts, it gives back the prompt and their result on the QnA Panel, and one can also search other stuff under the same prompt.
+    - We also provide a search-on-click feature, when someone clicks on the chat history prompts, it gives back the prompt and their result on the QnA Panel, and one can also search other stuff under the same prompt.

   3. #### QnAPanel:

     - When searched or clicked on a prompt from chat history, the screen that shows the conversation between the AI and the user is depicted in this panel.

-    - We have used an array of qnAPrompts to facilitate chaining of prompts in conversational manner to give a pretty good look and feel of chat GPT.
+    - We have used an array of qnAPrompts to facilitate the chaining of prompts conversationally to give a pretty good look and feel of chat GPT.

   ### Component System Design (FigJam)